cosmeaf/imobi/README.md

-# imobi
+# Project Scheduling Visits for real estate
-Project Scheduling Visits for real estate
+## Project is intended to be used by real estate or property sellers